Fast swimmers are fast kickers. Here are 3 freestyle kick drills to level up your freestyle swimming.

 There are fewer things more impressive than watching a swimmer with a powerful kick.
 The fluidity, power and flexibility come together to create a smooth, effortless performance.

-Whether you are a distance swimmer or a sprinter a strong kick is essential for fast swimming.
+Whether you are a distance swimmer or a sprinter a strong kick is essential for an efficient and powerful freestyle stroke.
 It promotes better body position, provides a measure of propulsion, and for you gallop-stroke freestylers it can help maintain speed between strokes.